Corrado-t/sou-lab-cni/README.md

 ### Connect to instance

-By default instance will be launched as per below:
+By default, instances will be launched as follows:
 HaProxy: 192.168.56.2:8404
 Grafana: 192.168.56.[66:126]:3000
 Prometheus: 192.168.56.[66:126]:9090